NikitaPujari/Semantic-Search-Elasticsearch-Flask-Docker-/README.md

 # Semantic-Search-Elasticsearch-Flask-Docker-
 Built Semantic search and normal keyword search.
 For Semantic search model used is Universal Sentence Encoder(USE4).
-Deployed using flask.
-Built it in Docker.
+Deployed using flask and Docker.
 ![image](https://user-images.githubusercontent.com/87763217/170395167-c34db81d-adfb-4458-9063-5dbf7a72518d.png)

 Commands used: